-Atlantic striped bass from Maine through North Carolina are managed under Amendment 6 to the Interstate Fishery Management Plan, and Addendum I, II and III to Amendment 6.
+Atlantic striped bass from Maine through North Carolina are managed under Amendment 6 to the Interstate Fishery Management Plan, and Addendum I to Amendment 6.
+Addendum to the plan is currently being considered.

 Stock status was estimated in 2011.
 The stock was not overfished and overfishing was not occurring in 2010, although total striped bass population abundance declined 37 percent from 2004.
-A benchmark assessment is underway and is expected to undergo peer review in June 2013.
+A benchmark assessment is planned and will undergo peer review in June 2013.
 The review of the juvenile abundance indices did not trigger any recommendations for management action.
-Recruitment failure is defined as a value that is below 75% of all values in a fixed time series appropriate to each juvenile abundance index.
+This was the first review based on the new definition of recruitment failure, as approved in Addendum II.
+The new definition of recruitment failure is defined as a value that is below 75% of all values in a fixed time series appropriate to each juvenile abundance index

-Total striped bass harvest in 2011 is estimated at 3.178 million fish or 32.2 million pounds, which is a 13.7% increase by weight and a 9.5% increase by number from 2010.
-Recreational anglers harvested 2.12 million fish (26.3 million pounds) in 2011, while commercial fishermen harvested 1.05 million fish (6.8 million pounds).
-Dead discards from the recreational fishery are estimated at 0.5 million fish.
+Total striped bass harvest in 2010 is estimated at 2.9 million fish or 28.32 million pounds, which was similar in both number and weight to 2009.
+Recreational anglers harvested 1.9 million fish (21.34 million pounds) in 2010, while commercial fishermen harvested 1.03 million fish (6.98 million pounds).
+Dead discards from the recreational fishery are estimated at 0.6 million fish; commercial dead discards in 2010 are estimated at 0.2 million fish.

 All states have implemented management programs consistent with Amendment 6.
+Management changes occurred for two commercial fisheries in 2010: Rhode Island eliminated the split season for the trap fishery and North Carolina required commercial fishing license holders to declare which of the three fisheries (beach seine, gill net, or trawl) they will be participating in for 2009/2010 quota season and remain in for the next three years.
 Two states exceeded their coastal commercial quotas in 2010, requiring reduced 2011 quotas.
-The Chesapeake Bay quota in 2010 was 8.9 million pounds and was not exceeded.
+The Chesapeake Bay quota in 2010 was 9.48 million pounds and was not exceeded.